kizu/kizu.ru/_posts/en/issues/2013-12-02-new-stylus-features.md

 There is now one small but important feature in Stylus — `selector()`.
 While you can construct complex selectors in Stylus by using nested blocks, interpolations, mixins and other things, you couldn't _get_ the compiled selector, they were there only in the compiled CSS.

 But now, using `selector()` function that returns the current compiled selector, you could do a lot of nice things, like check the selector for something using `match()` function, or use it for something else.
 It is already very useful, and it would become even more so in the future releases.

+As an example, you can take this small chunk of code:

+    if match(':(before|after)', selector())
+      content: ''
+{:.language-styl}

+Here we check if the selector have any pseudo-elements in it and if so — we apply the `content`.
+That could be useful if we have some mixin, containing styles that could be applied both to a normal element and to a pseudo one.

 ## Example with cached media-queries {#example}